Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ## X-squared = 5.4885, df = 6, p-value = 0.4828
 ```

 So our p-value is 0.4828, but what does that mean?
 It's easy to just say "that our data is not significantly different from our null expectation!"
-But we're scientists not statistictians!
-I'll sometimes ask you to you to interperate a test, and unless I'm really specific I'm always asking for a real, biological interperatation, you've been warned!
+But we're scientists not statisticians!
+I'll sometimes ask you to you to interpret a test, and unless I'm really specific I'm always asking for a real, biological interpenetration, you've been warned!

 So here we can't reject our null hypothesis.
 Think about what that means, the number of individuals for every group (for example occasional smokers who exercise sometimes) is about what it would be if you just took the proportion of people who smoke occasionally and multiplied it by the proportion of people who exercise sometimes.
 Generally speaking, it means that these two groupings don't seem to have a meaningful effect on each other, so how much someone exercises doesn't seem to have an impact on how much they smoke, or vica-verca.

-Now take what you know about chi-squared tests and do the corrosponding section of lab 1!
+Now take what you know about chi-squared tests and do the corresponding section of lab 1!

 ## Correlation

 I'm going to assume most of you have heard of correlation's before, so I won't spend a lot of time motivating this one.
 Generally a correlation measures the strength of the relationship between two variables, ie, when X gets larger does Y consistently get larger?
 Smaller?
-We measure the strenght of that relationship using correlation coefficient, for this we'll focus on one specifically called **Pearson's correlation coefficient**, but you should know that there are other methods out there!
+We measure the strength of that relationship using correlation coefficient, for this we'll focus on one specifically called **Pearson's correlation coefficient**, but you should know that there are other methods out there!
 We almost always represent correlation coefficients with the term **r** (note that it's lower case!).

 We calculate r as follows: $$r=\frac{\sum{xy}}{\sqrt{\sum{x^2}\sum{y^2}}}$$